IvannaBaturynska/Machine-Learning-Udacity-Nanodegree/README.md

-the projects conducted as a part of "Machine Learning Engineer" nanodegree by Udacity (https://www.udacity.com/).
+The projects conducted as a part of "Machine Learning Engineer" nanodegree by Udacity (https://www.udacity.com/).